vacuumlabs/bee_tables_about/README.md

 necessary to maintain high quality of your dataset.

 Before the user produces a patch of changes, they are prompted to review what exactly they have changed.
-This is a perfect way to filter out some mistakes such as accidentally changed field or change that wasn't finished.
+This is a perfect way to filter out some mistakes such as accidentally changed field or half-finished-change.
 Once the patch is reviewed by its author, it may be subjected to further review.

 The review process is configurable, so you can define your own business rules for how many approvals and from what roles are needed for a patch to be applied to the dataset.
 For example, changing the user's